redlibrarian/redlibrarian.github.io/_posts/2019-06-23-marxism-and-critical-realism.markdown

 own model of society/individual interaction which avoids giving primacy either entirely to society or entirely to individual action.
-Like his theory of natural science, however, Bhaskar argues that critical naturalism can only produce knowledge if we recognize ontological distinction between society and individuals.
+Like his theory of natural science, however, Bhaskar argues that critical naturalism can only produce knowledge if we recognize an ontological distinction between society and individuals.
 Individuals are not simply completely determined by social structures (as in naturalism/structuralism), nor are they completely free (as in a